NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 In binary kernels internal comments reside in the special area of the file called the "comment area".
-The comments provided in this area can be accessed -- displayed, added, or deleted -- using the ``COMMNT`` utility program.
+The comments provided in this area can be accessed -- displayed, added to, or deleted -- using the ``COMMNT`` utility program.
 To add new comments to a binary kernel file that does not have any comments, one would first write a text file containing these comments and then add